scientifichackers/dialmap/README.md

 - Automatically normalizes the ADC's raw values.
 - 100% Dependency free, MicroPython compatible.
-- Fast, because of the magic that is static mappings.
+- Fast, because of the magical pre-computation it does.
+(Takes more memory though)

+  *I'm talking `µs` level response times.*

 ## Install